 All classes in this schedule are open to exhibitors residing in any part of the

-	All entries should be on the form supplied and should be signed by the exhibitor or his agent.
-This entry form, together with all entry fees (and subscriptions, if not already paid) must be received by the Secretary not later than the closing date for entries.
+All entries should be made on-line and together with all entry fees (and subscriptions, if not already paid) must be received by the Secretary not later than the closing date for entries.
 Late entries may not be accepted.
 The entry fee for any animal entered but not exhibited will be forfeited.
-An additional Administration Charge of £25 will be made in the event of unpaid entries..

-	The name of the exhibit and all relevant details must be stated on the entry form.
+The name of the exhibit and all relevant details must be stated on the entry.
 No substitution of entries will be allowed after the closing date for entries.

 The Society reserves the right to amalgamate or cancel classes or sections in the event of there being insufficient entries.
 Entry fees for classes cancelled by the Society will be refunded.

 Tickets for livestock competitors will be allocated as follows:

 • 4 animals and over - 3 tickets

 Extra persons will be expected to pay for admission and Stewards may inspect vehicles.
 All exhibitors should be on the Showground at least half an hour before the stated judging time for their respective classes.
 All cattle exhibits should arrive not later than 9 a.m. (or as stated) and exhibitors are recommended to arrive earlier to avoid traffic congestion at the entrance gates.

 EXHIBITORS SHOULD ENSURE THAT THEY BRING ALL THE NECESSARY DOCUMENTATION TO THE SHOW, AS REQUIRED BY GOVERNMENT REGULATIONS.
 FAILURE TO DO SO MAY RESULT IN ANIMALS BEING REFUSED ADMISSION TO THE SHOWGROUND.